ceciivanov/k8s-study/SchedulingPods-Affinity.md

 - preferredDuringSchedulingIgnoredDuringExecution – This is the “soft” matcher to express a preference that’s ignored when it can’t be fulfilled.

-example: Pod will be schedulet to node that has labels, hardware-class with value a,b OR c,  AND internal label exists (label="")
+example: Pod will be scheduled to node that has labels, hardware-class with value a,b OR c,  AND internal label exists (label="")

 affinity:

     nodeAffinity:

         requiredDuringSchedulingIgnoredDuringExecution:

             nodeSelectorTerms:

             - matchExpressions:

                 - key: hardware-class

                   operator: In

                   values:

                   - a

                   - b

                   - c

             - matchExpressions:

             - key: internal

               operator: Exists